ScryEngineering/scrygroup.com/content/services/mathematical-optimization.md

 It's easy to feel overwhelmed when thinking about all the processes you should take inventory of and potentially optimize to get the most ROI for your business.
 Where do you even start: should you tackle the warehouse, have a chat with your logistics team or take a look at production and manufacturing first?

-At (**NEW COMPANY NAME**), we do more than crunch numbers.
-We partner with you to define the challenges you face in your business every day, from product marketing to sales, production and delivery, then
+At (**COMPANY NAME**), we do more than crunch numbers.
+We partner with you to define the challenges you face in your business every day, from product marketing to sales, production and delivery, then (**what?**)

 Of course, the numbers behind the strategy are critical to your success.
-To find the right answers to your problem, it's vital to have skilled professionals with comprehensive experience who not only know which algorithms, equations and systems to use but how to interpret the results, then put them into
+To find the right answers to your problem, it's vital to have skilled professionals with comprehensive experience who not only know which algorithms, equations and systems to use but how to interpret the results, then put them into action.

-Our team at (**NEW COMPANY NAME**) brings years of experience in (more details on experience and knowledge of math optimization here)
+Our team at (**COMPANY NAME**) brings years of experience in (**more details on experience and knowledge of math optimization here**)